 Technology can help instructors reach their goals for student learning when used thoughtfully.
 CETLI supports instructors as they think about why they might use technology, which tools might best fit […]

-Course Evaluation administrators in each school provide assistance to students, instructors and administrators.
+Course Evaluation administrators in each school provide assistance to students, instructors, and administrators.
 Students with questions about a specific course evaluation could contact the school responsible for the course.
 Other […]

 Course Feedback for Instructors (CFI) is an online questionnaire that instructors can use to get feedback from their students about their teaching.
 The system allows instructors to select the questions […]

 Where are my end-of-semester course evaluations?
-Go to U@Penn.
-Then select “My Course Evaluations” in the upper right menu.
+Go to Courses@Penn.
+Then select “Course Evaluation Reports” in the lower lefthand tile.
 How do Penn course evaluations work?
 Student course enrollments are loaded into […]

 During the last weeks of the semester, students are asked to evaluate their classes.
 These evaluations stay open through the end of exams.
 Students are asked to evaluate classes before […]